 DHA And EPA

-Two main omega-3 fatty acids were found to be cardioprotective.
+Studies showed two main omega-3 fatty acids to be cardioprotective.
 These were DHA and EPA.
 They both had similar protective effects on some of the cardiac markers found in blood.
 For example, DHA and EPA have similar effects on lowering triglycerides in blood tests.
 Triglycerides are part of the blood tests performed to determine future risk of heart attack.
 Because of this, and other effects that are felt to be cardioprotective, DHA and EPA are often studied together for other possible ways of protecting the heart.

 A recent article (1) examined if DHA and EPA protect the heart cells directly.
 They tried to find out if DHA and EPA protected against heart failure by preventing the death of heart muscle cells that occurs when their mitochondria (the cell power plants) stop working.